-This course is an exploration of cultural diversity and multiculturalism from a Christian faith perspective.
+An exploration of cultural diversity and multiculturalism from a Christian faith perspective.
 This course provides a process to understand and practice cultural diversity competence.
 It is designed to initiate and provide ongoing preparation for effective interaction with everyone in our culturally diverse world.
 Growth in these skills equips individuals with the social graces needed to form bonds of mutual trust that will bridge the differences that ordinarily divides people.